Arrowhead Regional Quality Council (ARQC)

 - Communication/Language skills

 - Excellent communication skills in the English language

 - Ability to speak before groups

-- Ability to make appropriate professional judgments.
+- Ability to make appropriate professional judgments

-- Ability to handle multiple tasks and prioritize work.
+- Ability to handle multiple tasks and prioritize work

 In compliance with the Americans with Disability Act, the following represents the Physical/Environmental demands.